WHY YOUR SOCIAL MEDIA FOLLOWER COUNT DOESN’T MATTER + WHAT DOES

 For prospective customers and clients to get excited enough about something you posted to the extent that they engage with you and your business, they need to consume it.
 And for that to happen you need to be authentic and true to your brand while caring enough about your audience to give them what they want.

-In other words, in order to be successful on social media, you need to define your audience, target those people, plan your content around their needs and desires, and then deliver it to them on the right platform, at the right time in a way that is true to you, your brand and your message.
+What you really need in order to be successful in social media, is to define your audience, target those people, plan your content around their needs and desires, and then deliver it to them on the right platform, at the right time in a way that is true to you, your brand and your message.

-How To Build The Right Kind Of Following
+How To Build The Right Kind Of Social Media Following

 To build a loyal group of prospective customers, brand advocates and business references that share your posts and tell their friends about you, you can use the following tips and pointers to help get you started.